-bounces of Assurance for Frinciple G. Addit and Transparency Source of assurance Where found Who is responsible Role last reviewed/action planned Audit Function Constitution RAAC Director F&SS To manage and ensure the effectiveness of Audit.
-Annual internal quality review (due 2019) External review is required every five years (due March 2020) External Audit of Accounts Audit Report RAAC and Director of F&SS To give external assurance to the quality of the Council's accounts and accounting practice Assurance given to 19/20 accounts with one value for money qualification on an 'except for' basis.
+Source of assurance Where found Who is responsible Role last reviewed/action planned Audit Function Constitution RAAC Director F&SS To manage and ensure the effectiveness of Audit.
+Annual internal quality review completed 2020/21 Procurement of external auditor is required every five years and was last undertaken in 2018/19.

+Source of assurance Where found Who is responsible Role last reviewed/action planned External Audit of Accounts Audit Report RAAC and Director of F&SS To give external assurance to the quality of the Council's accounts and accounting practice Assurance given to 19/20 accounts with one value for money qualification on an 'except for' basis.
+The 2020/21 audit is in the process of being concluded so the opinion has not yet been given.
+An update will be provided at the meeting.